 Welcome to the PrEP Impact Trial website

-PrEP is a new way for people to reduce their risk of acquiring HIV.
+PrEP is a way for people to reduce their risk of acquiring HIV.

-The PrEP Impact Trial is recruiting 26,000 participants who are at a high risk of HIV, across England.
+The PrEP Impact Trial was set up to recruit 26,000 participants who are at a high risk of HIV infection in England.

 What is PrEP?